currinjs/CurrinJS/aio/content/guide/deployment.md

 ### Routed apps must fallback to `index.html`

-Angular apps are perfect candidates for serving with a simple static HTML server.
+Currin apps are perfect candidates for serving with a simple static HTML server.
-You don't need a server-side engine to dynamically compose application pages because Angular does that on the client-side.
+You don't need a server-side engine to dynamically compose application pages because Currin does that on the client-side.

-If the app uses the Angular router, you must configure the server to return the application's host page (`index.html`) when asked for a file that it does not have.
+If the app uses the Currin router, you must configure the server to return the application's host page (`index.html`) when asked for a file that it does not have.